 - Branded areas (VIP lounges, smoker’s rooms, etc.)

-Just like with your website, one of your marketing goals is for your ads to be of value to your users.
+Like with your website, one of your marketing goals is for your ads to be of value to your users.
 By directly benefitting customers through your marketing, you can connect with them in a more meaningful way than with a purely promotional sign.

 You might utilize an ad to help fans find the best food options in the baseball stadium (or how to find your restaurant if you’re in that industry), finding the shortest line to leave once the event is over, merchandise delivery to their seats; the list is endless.
 Below are a few ideas for more modern stadium marketing: